mlange-42/yarner/guide/src/getting-started.md

 ## Build a project

-To build/"compile" the project (extract code and create documentation), simply run:
+To build the project (i.e. extract code and create documentation), simply run:

 ```plaintext
 > yarner